Lawmakers Introduce Bill to Stop Foreign Money From Influencing U.S. Elections

-WASHINGTON, DC – Today, Representatives Derek Kilmer (D-WA-06), Walter Jones (R-NC-03) and Scott Peters (D-CA-52) reintroduced bipartisan legislation to stop foreign money from influencing U.S. elections.
+WASHINGTON, DC – Today, Representatives Derek Kilmer (D-WA-06) and Richard Hanna (R-NY-22) introduced bipartisan legislation to stop foreign money from influencing U.S. elections.
 The Election Protection and Integrity Certification Act would require that nonprofit and social welfare groups certify that no foreign funds are used in any election activities in which they engage.

 To better ensure foreign contributions are not influencing elections the members’ bill would:

 - Include on the annual return filed by tax-exempt organizations and certain applications for tax-exempt status an additional check box for 501(c) groups to declare no foreign donations went to campaign activities.

 - Require these organizations to certify on Federal Election Commission filing forms that no foreign funds were used for independent expenditures and political communications.

 - Direct the Government Accountability Office to look into corporate campaign activities, and see if foreign funds are being used.

 The bill has been endorsed by Campaign Legal Center, Take Back Our Republic, and Issue One.